 A relationship’s past may also produce anxiety.
 Sometimes we feel attached to people who remind us of our first love or another person from our past.
 We do this because we feel like we need to be with them in order to get over our past.

 If you feel like the insecurity is only related to your ex, speak to a relationship coach about what happened and try to put it behind you.

-What Can you do if You're Feeling Insecure in a Relationship?
+What Can you Do About Insecurity in your Relationship?

-The first thing you should do when you’re feeling insecure in a relationship is to identify it.
-Whether that anxiety stems from low self-esteem, the fear of being deceived, the fear of missing out, or any other sort of worry.
+The first thing you should do when you’re feeling insecure in a relationship is try to identify it.
+Whether that anxiety stems from low self-confidence, the fear of being deceived, the fear of missing out, or any other sort of worry.

-Whatever it is that causes you discomfort and doubt.
+Whatever it is that causes you negative emotions of discomfort and doubt.
 If you’re able to identify it, I want you to grab a piece of paper and write it down.
 Write down every single thing that you think and feel and list your fears and worries.

 Once you’ve finished that, take a look at everything that you’ve written and really confront those thoughts one by one.
 Tell yourself “yes but” or “no but” to every little negative thought.
 Don’t allow those concerns to dominate your thinking because there’s a good probability that you have a distorted view of the situation.

 If those doubts are really eating away at you and clouding your judgment then I want you to tell yourself that you know 100% that your partner isn’t cheating on you.
 Remember that it might be your imagination, and reconsider those irrational thoughts.